truenas/documentation/content/en/hub/initial-setup/security/directory-services/kerberos.md

 ## Kerberos Keytabs

-Kerberos keytabs are used to do Active Directory or LDAP joins without a password.
-This means the password for the Active Directory or LDAP administrator account does not need to be saved into the TrueNAS configuration database, which is a security risk in some environments.
+Kerberos keytabs are for joining Active Directory or LDAP without a password.
+This means the password for the Active Directory or LDAP administrator account is not saved in the TrueNAS system database, which can be seen as a security risk in some environments.

-When using a keytab, it is recommended to create and use a less privileged account for performing the required queries as the password for that account will be stored in the TrueNAS configuration database.
+When using a keytab, it is recommended to create and use a less privileged account for performing the required queries as the password for that account is stored in the TrueNAS system database.
 To create the keytab on a Windows system, use the [ktpass](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/ktpass) command:

 `ktpass.exe /out freenas.keytab /princ http/useraccount@EXAMPLE.COM /mapuser useraccount /ptype KRB5_NT_PRINCIPAL /crypto ALL /pass userpass`